 “Yes, they are idiots!
 Curse them some more!”

-The speaker needs to wait a while for the people to calm down.
+The speaker needs to wait a while for the people to calm down again.
 But soon enough, words from his speech hit a nerve once again, and the audience goes wild.

-Even amongst users of social media, who are likely to be urban, well-off and more exposed to literature, it is clear that awareness of different literary forms is low.
-So much so, that posts on online forums, such as Facebook, often include the disclaimer: “The following is a satire.
+Even amongst users of Facebook, who are likely to be urban, well-off and more exposed to literature, it is clear that awareness of different literary forms is low.
+So much so, that posts on online forums such as Facebook often include the disclaimer: “The following is a satire.
 Please don’t take it seriously before you make (terrible) comments”.

 A history of repression